 What is unique about Left Behind is its distribution strategy.
 The film was released to DVD and video several months prior to being given a theatrical release in 2001.
 The DVD makes a direct appeal to grassroots Christian activism and Kirk Cameron comes on to tell audiences: We want you to tell everyone you know to come and see it.
 We want the film to appear in every city in America.
 Can you imagine the impact that will have on people?
 And if we can fill all those theatres with people, we will not only be sharing the most incredible story ever told, we will be sending a wakeup call to Hollywood and we could literally be bursting the door down for future Left Behind films and other films like it.
 Alas, for such an ingenious scheme and such hyperbole, Left Behind barely achieved a theatrical release in any American cities.

 The two sequels, reuniting most of the cast and again produced by the Lalondes and adapted from Jerry Jenkins and Tim LaHayes books, was Left Behind II: Tribulation Force (2002), wherein the various characters try to stand up to the Anti-Christ by forming a revolutionary underground to preach Christianity, and Left Behind: World at War (2005) where even the US President converts to Christianity in an effort to stop Carpathia.
 The book later underwent a big-screen Hollywood remake with Left Behind (2014) starring Nicolas Cage.
-There was also a further film Vanished: Left Behind Next Generation (2016) from a different production team.
+There was also a further film Vanished: Left Behind Next Generation (2016), which reworked the basics for a Young Adult audience.

 Full film available online here:-